-To keep both staff and patrons safe during library visits, library appointments must fit the following criteria:
+To keep both staff and patrons safe, library visits must fit the following criteria:

-2. Only one family member may attend the appointment, but they can use multiple cards to borrow items on behalf of their other family members.
+3. We encourage quick visits of 15 minutes or less and only one family member when possible.
+Family members may still use multiple cards to borrow items on behalf of their other family members.

 4. Please plan ahead whenever possible.
 Place holds online or ask the librarian to set aside some recommendations.
 This will help to shorten the length of your visit and minimize your contact with library materials.